ds-horizon/delivr-sdk-ota/README.md

 ### 1. Automated Bundle Generation (Recommended)

-This method automatically copies the bundle that is generated during your app's build process.
+This method automatically copies the bundle that is generated during your app's build process, streamlining the integration with DOTA and Hermes.

 #### For Android: